xcore/sc_spi/doc/getting_started.rst

 Installation
 ------------

-The latest stable release of ethernet repository can be found for download at:
+The latest stable release of SPI repository can be found for download at:

   https://www.xmos.com/applications